 KISS (Keep It Simple Security)

 KISS securities can use either a debt model (interest rate and maturity date) or an equity model (no interest or maturity date).
 However, these deals often favor investors and leave business owners vulnerable.
-Read the terms carefully before signing.
+So read the terms carefully before signing.

 How does it stack up?

-- Once you know how much you need, you can obtain hybrid financing quicker than traditional equity capital.
+- Once you know the amount of money you need, you can obtain hybrid financing quicker than traditional equity capital.

-- The costs are very low, but you must give up some ownership.
+- The costs are low, but you must give up some ownership.

 - There’s risk involved in some types of hybrid financing, so be mindful of the fine print.